fiatjaf/njump-to/README.md

 The service provides a single, memorable URL (`njump.to`) that automatically forwards to a random njump mirror, eliminating the need to remember or choose between multiple instances.

 - Randomly selects from: njump.me, nostr.at, nostr.eu, nostr.ae, nostr.com
-- Preserves all paths and query parameters
+- Preserves all paths, query parameters, and hash fragments
 - Zero dependencies, minimal code

 ## Examples